tonysorensen/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+The Document Object Model.
+It uses objects to represent the html elements of a webpage and gives us the ability to change and manipulate those elements.

 2. What is an event?

+An event is a user interaction with the website such as loading the page, clicking with the mouse, pressing a key, etc.

 3. What is an event listener?

+An event listener is a method of tracking user input and responding to it.

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList into an Array so that we can use array methods like map, shift, slice, etc on the information contained within.

 5. What is a component?

+A component is a modular piece of code that consists of HTML, CSS and JS that is reusable and can stand alone.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.